-- 1. A stable knee with intact or reconstructed ligaments (ACL or PCL) and menisci; - Note: A concurrent ligament stabilization or meniscal procedure at the time of OATS would be acceptable; - 2.
-Normal tibial-femoral and/or patella-femoral alignment; - I. Symptoms include: - 1.
-Function-limiting knee pain or loss of knee function which interferes with the ability to carry out age appropriate activities of daily living; - 2.
-Failure of provider-directed non-surgical management for at least three (3) months in duration. - II.
-Based upon our criteria and assessment of the peer-reviewed literature, osteochondral grafting of the distal femoral articular or patellar surface has not been medically proven to be effective and, therefore, is considered investigational for any other indication or condition, including when autologous chondrocyte implantation is performed in combination with osteochondral autograft transfer system (Hybrid Autologous Chondrocyte Implantation/ Osteochondral Autograft Transfer System (ACI/OATS)) for the treatment of osteochondral defects.
+- 2. Normal tibial-femoral and/or patella-femoral alignment; - I. Symptoms include function-limiting knee pain or loss of knee function which interferes with the ability to carry out age-appropriate activities of daily living; - J. Failure of provider-directed non-surgical management for at least three (3) months duration. - II.
+Osteochondral grafting/autograft transplantation (OATS)/mosaicplasty of the distal femoral articular or patellar surface is considered investigational for any other indication or condition. - III.
+Hybrid autologous chondrocyte implantation is performed with osteochondral autograft transfer system (Hybrid Autologous Chondrocyte Implantation/ Osteochondral Autograft Transfer System [ACI/OATS]) technique for the treatment of an osteochondral defect is considered investigational.